 Journal articles are standard in many disciplines, including the natural sciences, economics, and the social sciences.
 Collaborative authorship (co-authorship) is also not uncommon in these disciplines.

 What is peer review?

-Large journals often advertise with the attribute of a peer review process.
+Scientific publications undergo a review process before being published in a journal.
 This is the examination of the submitted article by a commission of experts.
 Often the peer review process is a so-called double blind, in which the committee reviews the submitted article without being informed about the author.
 The decision to include the article in the journal is therefore based on the text alone – a process that is supposed to guarantee more objectivity.
 While the peer review process is complex and time-consuming, the goal is to ensure the highest possible quality.

 Open access stands for free access to a publication.
 Academic publications are expensive due to their often low sales.
 For publishers, this means they have to compensate for their regular expenses (salaries of employees, rent, material, electricity costs, etc.) by charging a high retail price.
 The great promise of digital publications, however, is free access to knowledge for all.

 In reality, however, open access publications come at a cost.
 The loss of sales must be recouped through a high compensation sum.
 Numerous foundations and institutions have specialized in promoting open access publications.
 Governments are also increasingly supporting open access strategies.